-The most important qualitative characteristics of financial information are as follows:
+The most important qualitative characteristics of financial information are understandability and usefulness.

 In order for information in financial statements to be useful users must be able to understand it.
 It should be noted that the ability to understand the information depends on the characteristics of the user as well as the characteristics of the information, and so understandability must be judged in relation to a particular user.

 Financial statements are prepared using accepted accounting principles such as comparability and consistency.